Denied a Credit Card? Here’s What to Do Next

 Pay your bills on time and keep your debts low

-You’ll get more points on your credit score if you have credit but don’t use it.
-The higher your balance is compared to your credit limit, the more you can hurt your score.
-Maxing out credit cards causes major credit score damage.
+You get credit score points when you have credit and don’t use it.
+The more debt you carry on your credit cards, the more you risk hurting your score.
+Maxing out credit cards typically causes major credit score damage.

 Choose credit cards that match your credit profile and financial goals

-Credit card rejections can point to a more serious sign that your financial situation needs attention.
+Credit card rejections might point to a more serious sign that your financial situation needs attention.
 If you want to know what other options you have to manage a large debt problem, our Certified Debt Consultants are available to discuss what you can do next.
 Learn about Freedom Debt Relief’s debt relief program and if it makes sense for your situation.
-Get started for free here.

 A look into the world of debt relief seekers